Monthly Archives: April 2012

 33. Anticipate trouble and problems and then confront them with prayer and wisdom.
 If you don’t, the trouble you ignored will find you.

 34. Make much of Jesus in everything.
-He will give you eternal influence and an eternal legacy.
+He will give you lasting significance.

 My whole person (heart) resonates with this sentence: